Ameriprise vs Edward Jones for 2026

 Websites

 Ameriprise has a website with various tools for a wide range of functions.
 These include downloading statements, looking over account performance, and funds transfer.
-The site also has trading tools that can be used by some brokerage clients (look under the Trade & Research tab).
+The site also has trading tools that can be used by some brokerage clients.

 Ameriprise Reviews

 Edward Jones skips the trading portion of the experience, which is a pretty big oversight.
 Nevertheless, its site does have some useful gadgets.
-These include a message center, an interactive chart that displays a portfolio performance history that is combined from multiple accounts, and various cash-management tools.
+These include a message center, the ability to connect outside accounts, access to documents, and various cash-management tools such as bill pay.

 Edward Jones Account